At least 16 killed at wake in Syrian city of Aleppo

 Story highlights

-- The victims were mourning children killed in a bombing last week
+- The victims were mourning children killed in a barrel bombing Thursday

-- Amnesty International: Barrel bombs a common tactic of Syrian regime
+- Amnesty International: Barrel bombs are a common tactic of Syrian regime

-(CNN)At least 16 people died when two barrel bombs struck as mourners attended a wake for children killed in a separate barrel bombing in Aleppo, a Syrian monitoring group said.
+(CNN)A helicopter dropped two barrel bombs on a funeral wake for children in the Syrian city of Aleppo, killing at least 16 people, Syrian monitoring groups said.

-The Aleppo Media Center reported a higher number, saying 24 people were killed and 30 others injured when the two barrel bombs hit Saturday.

-The two bombs targeted a wake in rebel-held Bab al-Nayrab, the same neighborhood where 15 people were killed in a barrel bombing Thursday, the Syrian Observatory for Human Rights said.
+The wake was being held Saturday in the rebel-controlled neighborhood of Bab al-Nayrab, the same area where 15 people were killed in a barrel bombing Thursday, the Syrian Observatory for Human Rights said.

+Another group, the Aleppo Media Center, reported a higher death toll of 24 people killed and 30 others injured in the attack.

+Barrel bombs -- oil drums filled with explosives and shrapnel and dropped by aircraft -- killed more than 3,000 civilians in Aleppo 2014, according to a report last year by Amnesty International.
+The human rights organization said barrel bombs are a common tactic of the Syrian government, which has been fighting rebels in a civil war since 2011.

+'I couldn't see'

-Aleppo Media Center activist and witness Mojahed Abo-Aljood said he was filming near the wake when a warning came on their walkie-talkies that there was a helicopter overhead.
+Mojahed Abo-Aljood, an Aleppo Media Center activist, said he was filming near the wake when he heard a warning over a walkie-talkie about a helicopter overhead.

 He took shelter in a basement and heard two explosions, exiting later to air covered with thick dust.

-'I couldn't see'

-He said he grabbed his camera and started walking around to document the horror and find people to help.
+Abo-Aljood said he grabbed his camera and started moving throughout the area to document the attack and find people to help.

-"On my right and on my left I saw dead people and I stepped on top of one myself because I couldn't see due to the thickness of dust," he said.
+"On my right and on my left I saw dead people and I stepped on top of one myself because I couldn't see due to the thickness of dust," Abo-Aljood said.

-"When the first barrel bomb hit near the wake, people started running toward the shelter where we were - then the second barrel bomb hit near the entrance of the basement shelter," Abo-Aljood said.
-"That's why there were many causalities,"
+"When the first barrel bomb hit near the wake, people started running toward the shelter where we were.
+Then the second barrel bomb hit near the entrance of the basement shelter," Abo-Aljood said.
+"That's why there were many causalities."

 The two activist groups offered differing accounts of how many children were killed in the barrel bombing Thursday.
 Aleppo Media Center reported five children were among the dead; the UK-based Syrian Observatory for Human Rights said 11 children had died.